What is economics?

 If you are an educator, you might be looking for ways to make economics more exciting in the classroom, get complimentary journal access for high school students, or incorporate real-world examples of economics concepts into lesson plans.

-Or, you might just want to learn more; our Research Highlights series (including the AEA Research Highlights Podcast) and Featured Charts are great places to start.
+Or, you might just want to learn more; our Research Highlights series (including the AEA Research Highlights Podcast) is a great place to start.

 No matter why you are interested in economics, the American Economic Association is here to help.
 We are dedicated to helping the public discover the field of economics.
 Browse our resources pages to learn more, and make sure to follow us on Facebook (AEAjournals) and X (formerly Twitter) (@AEAjournals).